aicip/DDE-MGM/Upload file by command line.md

 ```

 Please modify the mesage to your name or any useful information.
-Then account name and password are required.
+Then account name and password may be required.